 Skip to main content

-Controlled Components, on the other hand, give control of the form element's state to React.
-The component's state becomes the "single source of truth."
-This means the React component that renders a form also controls what happens in that form on subsequent user input.
+Controlled components give control of the form element's state to React.
+The React component's state becomes the "single source of truth" for the input's value.
+This means React, not the browser, determines what the input displays and what happens when the user interacts with it.

 Key Principles: